Life Expectancy of Person with PAD

 4. Regular Physical Activity

-Exercise can be said to be the cornerstone of PAD management.ย
+Exercise can be said to be the cornerstone of PAD management.

-Supervised exercise programs especially those that entail walking augment the intermittent claudication symptoms, enhance the distance that one with PAD may walk, and enhance the cardiovascular status, increasing the life expectancy of a person with PAD.
+Supervised exercise programs especially those that entail walking augment the intermittent claudication symptoms, enhance the distance that one with PAD may walk, and enhance the cardiovascular status, increasing the life expectancy of a person with PAD. this also make people ask is peripheral arterial disease reversible

 When to Seek Advanced Care for PAD